zbyju/obsidian/1. Fleeting notes/PDB/Methods of evaluating JOIN.md

 Both tables are sorted according to the join key and then merged.
 Usually doesn't fit into memory => need more runs (read-sort-write multiple times)

 ##### Pros:
+- Efficient for tables that are already sorted on join key.
+- Performs well on large datasets
+##### Cons:
+- Sort can be costly
+- Requires a lot of memory

+##### Use case:
+- Large datasets
+- Datasets already sorted on join key

+# Special Join
+- Index Join
+- Hash cluster join
+- ...